The Border Reivers

 prosecute no one save those who stole from his own district"

 As stability, Law and order were brought to the Border region following the accession of James I to the throne in 1603, the activities of the Border Reivers gradually came to an end.
-Many of the reiver's descendants became keelmen on Tyneside, or Northumberland and Durham pitmen.
+Some of the most troublesome reivers were transported to Northern Ireland but many of the reiver's descendants became keelmen on Tyneside, or Northumberland and Durham pitmen.
 Some emigrated to Australia and America and of course the first man on the moon was an Armstrong, descended from the Border Reivers of that name.

-It therefore seems probable that the Border Reivers on both sides of the border were largely Anglo-Saxon by origin.
-This has a simple explanation; the boundaries of the old Anglo-Saxon kingdom of Northumbria, stretched far to the north of the modern Scottish border, towards Edinburgh and the Lothians.
+It therefore seems probable that the Border Reivers on both sides of the border were largely and at least in lingusitic terms Anglo-Saxon by origin with a bit of Norse and Celtic thrown in.
+This has a simple explanation; the boundaries of the old Anglo-Saxon kingdom of Northumbria, stretched far to the north of the modern Scottish border, towards Edinburgh and the Lothians and its people spoke the Anglo-Saxon language known as Northumbrian.

 My love he built me a bonny bower,